openfoodfoundation/ofn-install/README.md

 Deploying Open Food Network
 ===========================

-These are [Ansible] playbooks (scripts) for managing an Open Food Network app server using nginx, unicorn and rails.
+These are [Ansible] playbooks (scripts) for managing an Open Food Network app server using Nginx, Unicorn and Rails.

+The [Open Food Network](http://openfoodnetwork.org) is an online marketplace for local food.
+Instructions for configuring a development environment can be found on [the project's GitHub repository](https://github.com/openfoodfoundation/openfoodnetwork).

+## Playbooks

 These are the main Ansible playbooks: